War Memorial of Korea: History

-The War Memorial was built to commemorate the military veterans and victims in the wars which led to the modern nation state.
-The museum also has the purpose of educating future generations by collecting, preserving, and exhibiting various historical relics and records related to the many wars fought in the country from a South Korean perspective.
+The War Memorial covers the history of Korean War which took place from June 25, 1950, to July 27, 1953.

 Construction

 The construction of the War Memorial of Korea was completed in December 1993.
-The project was carried out in consultation with military experts while collecting a wide range of exhibition items at home and abroad.
+The project was carried out in consultation with military experts while collecting a wide range of exhibition items from at home and abroad.
 Upon the completion of the interior, the memorial opened officially on June 10, 1994, and became the largest landmark of its kind in the world.